 Don’t confuse story sharing tools with your platform.
 Your platform is too important for that.

-5 Tools To Share Your Story Further
+A Course To Share Your Story Further

 What do you think?
 What is the best thing you’ve done to build your writing platform?